olets/hometown-prompt/Recipes.md

 ### Starship

-You can use Git Prompt Kit with [Starship](https://starship.rs/).
-The Git Prompt Kit Starship module loads in about 9/10 the time Starship's built in Git module takes.
+You can use Git Prompt Kit with [Starship](https://starship.rs/) (tested with zsh).
+The Git Prompt Kit Starship module has been clocked at about 10% to 30% faster than Starship's built in Git module.

 ```shell
 # shell rc file